 From 1900 to 1912 he directed the Band of the Charity College of San Juan and founded the Aguadilla Firefighters Band.
 Also, he presided over the Fine Arts Section of the Puerto Rican Athenaeum and created an octet that enlivened banquets, wedding receptions, and other social activities.

 Tizol gave luster to Puerto Rico’s music scene by sponsoring functions featuring national artists in various cultural and social centers.
-Also, he mentored and sponsored young talent and led the presentations of internationally recognized performers.
+Also, he mentored and sponsored young talent and directed the presentations of internationally recognized performers.

 From 1926 to 1928 Tizol conducted the Symphony Orchestra.
 Also, he was entrusted with the direction of the Insular Girls Home Band in the municipality of Cayey.

 In his later years, Tizol directed the National Guard Band and various chamber ensembles.
 His children, Jose de Jesus, Gervasio, and Mateo, were excellent violinists.
 Of the three, Gervasio was recognized as the most talented (he died at a young age in Spain).
-Mateo excelled as a director and Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.
+Mateo excelled as a director and nephew, Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.